Shipium @ NRF Visit us at booth #5875 Learn More

 You need a free shipping program to compete.
 But a strategy that simply eats the costs of shipping is unsustainable as you grow, so you need a smarter plan.
 This play walks you through the ideas to achieve a profitable shipping program.

-How to Decide Shipping Box Sizes & Packaging Options per Fulfillment Center
+How to Decide Packing Sizes & Options Per Fulfillment Center

 Updated May 24, 2021

-Shipping accounts for about 75% of supply chain costs on average.
+Shipping accounts for about 75% of supply chain costs on average, according to research by ORTEC.

 How to Design an End-to-End Customer Delivery Experience